In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 5. Set up triggered messaging based on prior actions

 One of the biggest opportunities for Cyber Monday is to create triggered campaigns based on what customers did on Black Friday.
-With Klaviyo’s automated flows and Omnichannel Campaign Builder, you can schedule campaigns and personalized messages that bridge the entire sale period.
+With Klaviyo’s automated flows and omnichannel campaign builder, you can schedule and personalize messages that bridge the entire sale period.

-For example, set up a Black Friday campaign that tracks anyone who clicked and added items to their cart.
-If they haven’t completed their purchase by Cyber Monday, automatically trigger a message offering them a bonus $10 off orders of $100 or more, on top of your existing offer.
+For example, track anyone who clicks on your Black Friday campaign and adds items to their cart.
+If they haven’t completed their purchase by Cyber Monday, automatically trigger a message offering them a bonus $10 off an order of $100 or more, on top of your existing offer.

 This approach lets you create personalized incentives without giving huge discounts to your entire list.
 You’re only rewarding customers who’ve already shown purchase intent, which is much more efficient than blanket promotions.